When: Starts heating up in November

 Named after shipwreck heroine Eliza Fraser, sub-tropical Fraser Island, part of Hervey Bay, is situated 200 miles north of Brisbane and has a collection of natural wonders including rainforests, surf beaches, immense sand blows, coloured sand cliffs, mangroves and crystal-clear waters.

-There is no shortage of beaches as the 125 km long island is totally made of sand -it’s the world’s biggest sandbar.
+On Fraser Island, there is no shortage of beaches… as the 125-kilometre-long island is totally made of sand and is the world’s biggest sandbar!
 Rare species of flora and fauna grown in the pure sand and some of the largest ferns in the world and numerous mammals, wallabies, snakes, possums, turtles and flying foxes.
 The island is a World Heritage site and the culture of the island is protected for all to enjoy.

 There are no paved roads and vehicles drive along its beaches or over the dune.
 The east side of the island forms the “highway” and is also an aerodrome for light aircraft.
 Driving on sand requires skill as it’s easy to roll or drive into the waves, which will earn you a $2000 fine!